kwoeser/EasyA/README.md

   - View bar graphs representing the percentage of selected grades.

 ##  :file_folder: File Structure
-Add a file structure here with the basic details about files, below is an example.

 ```
-.
 Project-1-EasyA/
 │
 ├── app.py                 # Main application